chetnashah/algonotes/Graph/BreadthFirstSearch.md

 ### Gotchas

 1. we mark a node as seen/visited **before adding to the queue**, not after popping from the queue.
+Why?
+Marking as visited upon insertion prevents the same node being inserted more than once. try with example 0->1,0->2, 0->3.
 2. an adjacent node is only processed if it was not seen/visited before.
 ### Implementation